 And so she did.
-Through innovative programming, such as the new “Off the Cuff” series which claims to “demystify classical music” through commentary from the conductor, Alsop helped introduce new audiences to classical music.
+Through innovative programming, such as the new “Off the Cuff” series that claims to “demystify classical music” through commentary from the conductor, Alsop helped introduce new audiences to classical music.
 She created the BSO Academy, where adult amateur musicians spent a week learning from and performing alongside the BSO members.
-She even veered into nonmusical community events, such as the Women of the World (WOW) Festival that the BSO produced in 2012, in which women leaders gathered at the Meyerhoff for a symposium on causes important to women.
+She even veered into nonmusical community events such as the Women of the World (WOW) Festival that the BSO produced in 2012, in which women leaders gathered at the Meyerhoff for a symposium on causes important to women.

 Maximize Every Opportunity

 The 2020-2021 season marks the end of Alsop’s fantastic tenure.
 In spite of the COVID-19 pandemic and limits on indoor gatherings, the BSO has admirably assembled a citywide virtual and outdoor Marin Festival to honor her legacy.
-The Festival culminates in a live virtual Gala celebration featuring legendary soprano Renée Fleming on a June 19 broadcast on Maryland Public Television (MPT).
+The festival culminates in a live virtual gala celebration featuring legendary soprano Renée Fleming on a June 19 broadcast on Maryland Public Television (MPT).

 The BSO has become quite adept at pivoting to make the best of a tough situation.
-The COVID-19 pandemic of 2020 was only the latest setback for the 105-old BSO.
+The COVID-19 pandemic of 2020 was only the latest setback for the 105-year-old BSO.
 One year prior in 2019, BSO management and musicians endured a contentious contract negotiation.
 Then COVID-19 hit, causing the BSO to cancel the entire 2020-2021 season.
 Remarkably, the BSO announced in August 2020 that management and the musicians had reached a new five-year contract.